Written by Mark Nikolov Photo by Mercury News

 The 2017 Giants KNBR FanFest took place today at AT&T Park in San Francisco .
 I wasn’t entirely sure I was going to go when I woke up this morning but I’m really glad I did.
 There weren’t as many people there as I expected but, nevertheless, it was a good turnout.
 The event started at around 10am but I didn’t get there until noon.
 At one o’clock I got lucky and stumbled into a Question and Answer session with Nick Hundley, Hunter Strickland and George Kontos.

 Hundley is coming over from the Colorado Rockies and he seems to be excited about playing for the Giants.
 I believe he signed just a few weeks ago and he already seems to have built a good rapport with his teammates.
 Originally from Oregon, Nick played high school baseball in the state of Washington.
 Today he poked a little fun at himself and told us a story about how he originally played shortstop growing up.
 He played there all the way until high school.
 Once he was in high school his coach told him he wasn’t good enough to play shortstop anymore and that’s how he became a catcher.
-I got a chance to talk to him briefly after the Q&A and he was very nice and friendly to me.
+I got a chance to talk to him briefly after the Q&A and he was very nice and friendly with me.
 I think he’s going to be a great addition to the Giants this season.

 Hunter Strickland was probably the most popular guy at the one o’clock Q&A. He’s known throughout the organization as an avid hunter and fly fisherman.
 He didn’t hesitate to talk about his love of the outdoors when he was asked about his hobbies.
 Hunter is really well spoken and he appears to have a high baseball IQ.
 One thing that stood out during his interview was when a young fan asked about his split finger fastball.
 He mentioned that it’s not necessarily important to get a lot of velocity out of your fastball.
 “The delivery is more important,” he says.
 This is something that pitching coach Dave Righetti reiterated in the second Q&A. More and more pitchers are coming into the league now throwing 100 miles per hour but as both Righetti and Strickland pointed out, numbers are not everything.
 Righetti even made a joke that when the 100mph pitchers show up at AT&T “their velocity is down to about 93 mph anyways.”